hetalang/heta-specifications/docs/modules.md

 _See also the [Tabular format](tabular-format) chapter._

-This module type allows to write a model's components in table file format: xlsx, csv, etc.
+This module type allows to write a model's components in table file format: CSV, XLSX, TAB, etc.
-This might be useful for very large-scale models.
+This might be useful for users preferring to work with spreadsheets or when tabular formats are required for reporting.

 The first row must include property identifiers, the other rows includes the values of the properties.
 The column with reserved header `on` can be used to turn off the import of the row.
 Zero or empty value here means: "do not compile this line".